Our Welsh language scheme

 We are a devolved nation and council of the Royal College of Psychiatrists.

-In Jan 2021 we issued an interim Welsh language scheme.
-This scheme is due to be reviewed by the RCPsych Wales executive committee in March 2021.
+In January 2021 we issued a Welsh language scheme.
+This scheme is reviewed annually and updated accordingly.

 We will prepare press releases in Welsh and English for the media.